studiohyperdrive/ngx-tools/libs/table/README.md

 Another built-in common use case provided by the package is selecting rows.
 The `ngx-table` component functions as a control value accessor, which means any form control can be attached to the table.
 By setting the `selectable` property to true, the table will automatically display a checkbox at the start of every row, including a checkbox at the top of the headers to provide a select-all behavior.

 By default, the `ngx-table` will use the index as the selected value in the form.
 If we wish to use a property of the data object instead, we can pass the key of the property to the `selectableKey` Input.
+The value of this key should **always** be of type string or number.
 Just as in previous use-cases, the default template of the checkbox can be overwritten by a custom template using the `checkboxTmpl`.

 ```html
 <ngx-table